Better Training of GFlowNets with Local Credit and Incomplete Trajectories: Related Work

 \section{Related Work}

-\paragraph{GFlowNets.} There have been many recent efforts in applying GFlowNets in a number of settings, e.g., molecule discovery~\citep{bengio2021flow}, sequence design~\citep{jain2022biological}, bayesian structure learning~\citep{deleu2022bayesian, nishikawa2022bayesian}, and providing theoretical understandings of GFlowNets~\citep{bengio2021foundations,malkin2022gfnhvi,zimmermann2022variational,zhang2022unifying}.
+\paragraph{GFlowNets.} There have been many recent efforts in applying GFlowNets in a number of settings, e.g., molecule discovery~\citep{bengio2021flow}, sequence design~\citep{jain2022biological}, Bayesian structure learning~\citep{deleu2022bayesian, nishikawa2022bayesian}, and providing theoretical understandings of GFlowNets~\citep{bengio2021foundations,malkin2022gfnhvi,zimmermann2022variational,zhang2022unifying,lahlou2023continuousgfn}.
 Given its practical importance, several studies also emerged~\citep{bengio2021foundations,malkin2022gfnhvi,madan2022learning} to improve the learning efficiency of GFlowNets since the proposal of the flow matching learning objective initially proposed by~\citet{bengio2021flow}.
 It can also be jointly trained with an energy or reward function~\citep{zhang2022generative}. \citet{pan2022gafn} introduce intrinsic exploration rewards into GFlowNets in an additive way to help exploration in sparse reward tasks.
+There have also been recent efforts in extending GFlowNets to stochastic environments with stochasticity in transition dynamics~\citep{pan2023stochastic} and rewards~\citep{zhang2023distributional}.
 Yet, GFlowNets could suffer from inefficient credit assignment since they only learn from a trajectory reward provided at terminal states, which poses a critical challenge to the attribution of credit on each of the actions in a trajectory, especially those in the early parts of the trajectory.
 Previous learning objectives of GFlowNets require access to terminal states and need to be trained with complete trajectories, which can be infeasible when the composite terminal states $x$ have considerably large sizes.